dlichterman/mewt/README.md

    <details>
    <summary>Click to expand C# Version</summary>

-   You can either grab the source code and open it in Visual Studio 2022 to compile it, or download the installer [mewtApp.zip](/code/windows/C%23%20version/mewtApp.zip).
+   You can either grab the source code and open it in Visual Studio 2022 to compile it, or download the installer [setup.exe](/code/windows/C%23%20version/setup.exe).
-   The application can be set to run on login of your computer multiple ways.
-You must run the application under a user account, not a system account.
+   Running the setup will install the application and add a shortcut to the user's startup folder for the application to start automatically on login.

    </details>